 A full list of all concerts can be found on our concert history page.

-Many of the best-loved choral works have been sung by Warriner Choral Society, ranging from the Requiems of Fauré, Mozart and Duruflé to Vivaldi's Gloria, Haydn's Nelson Mass and, of course, Handel's Messiah.
-Under Martin Quinn's baton members have widened their musical repertoire still further, performing popular opera choruses and a concert performance of Carmen in 2011.
+Many of the best-loved choral works have been sung by Warriner Choral Society, ranging from the Requiems of Fauré, Mozart and Duruflé to Vivaldi Gloria, Bach St John Passion and, of course, Handel Messiah.

-The choir has often joined other singers in the area for special events: in 2000 they performed Handel's Zadok the Priest, Parry's I Was Glad and the finale of Beethoven's Choral Symphony in a Millennium Concert at St Mary's church in Banbury.
+The choir has occasionally joined other singers in the area for special events: in 2000 they performed Handel's Zadok the Priest, Parry's I Was Glad and the finale of Beethoven's Choral Symphony in a Millennium Concert at St Mary's church in Banbury.
 Subsequently they led a "Messiah for Hospices" concert at the same venue.
-This year we combined with Banbury Choral Society to celebrate our 40th Birthday!time the choir has rehearsed and performed in spite of a fuel crisis, an overloaded electrical system, unscheduled Bonfire Night percussion and to the accompaniment of a Fairground
+In 2012 we combined with Banbury Choral Society to celebrate our 40th Birthday.

-We meet every Tuesday evening at Wariner School to rehearse from 7.45 - 9.30 - Visit our Contact page for more details.
+We meet every Tuesday evening at Warriner School to rehearse from 7.45 - 9.30 - Visit our Contact page for more details.

 We welcome all enthusiastic singers, especially tenors and basses, so do please join us!